-11. Deposit of thesis
+12. Deposit of thesis

-After a candidate has been approved for the award of the degree of Doctor of Philosophy, he or she shall deliver to the University Library Collections an electronic copy (as a PDF file) of the final version of the thesis, to be uploaded to the Library website.
+After a candidate has been approved for the award of the degree of Doctor of Philosophy, an electronic copy (as a PDF file) of the final version of the thesis must be uploaded to the Library website.
 A candidate may also deposit a hard-bound copy of their thesis if he or she so chooses.

-12. Variation
+13. Variation